SukritanGupta/Github_practice/README.md

 # Basic Git commands
 1> git pull --> to pull latest changes from the main branch in remote repo.
-2> git push--> to push the changes into the remote repo .
+2> git push--> to push the changes into the remote repo.
 3> git fetch ---> to check the latest changes in the remote repo.

 ### difference between git fetch and git pull: